CrystalSommer24/ELK-Stack-Project/README.md

 - Install python-3-pip
 - Install Docker module
 - Increase virtual memory
-- Download and launch a docker elk container
+- Download and launch a docker ELK container
 - Enable service docker on boot so that docker starts everytime the system is started

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.